-During the Black Hawk War, one more loathsome act remained to unfold which would haunt the
+During the battle at Fort Utah in 1850, one more loathsome act remained to unfold which would haunt the

 Mormons for many decades to follow, even to the present day.
 Bill Hickman hacked Old Elk's head off from his frozen body, and

-hung the head of Old Elk from the eves of his cabin.
+hung the head from the eves of his cabin.
 A witness at Fort Utah told reporters, "...it was hung pendant by its long hair

 from the willows of the roof of one of the houses.
 I well remember

 how horrible was the sight." - Robert Carter, author of the book Founding Fort Utah.